Sleep Stages (Light, Deep, REM)

 Deep Sleep

 Deep sleep is the most restorative part of the night.
-At this point, the respiration slows further and the muscles begin to relax.
+At this point, the respiration slows further, and the muscles relax.
 This reduced tension allows the body to get to work.
 The blood flows easier to the muscles, hormones are released, and tissues begin to repair.

 Up in the brain area, delta waves are starting to move through the brain.
 These are the slowest waves that the brain generates.
 During deep sleep, you don’t experience any dreams.